Australia's Third-Largest City Of Brisbane To Enter Covid Lockdown

 "The only way to beat the Delta strain is to move quickly, to be fast and to be strong," Miles said.

-Brisbane's snap lockdown comes as Australia's largest city of Sydney and its surroundings completed its fifth week of lockdown with authorities struggling to stop the spread of a Delta-variant outbreak.
+Brisbane's snap lockdown comes as Australia's largest city of Sydney and its surroundings completed a fifth week of lockdown, with authorities struggling to stop the spread of a Delta variant outbreak there.

 "We cannot afford to be complacent just because we have done so well so far.
 We all we have to comply with these restrictions," Miles said.